Definition of Homemade Dividends

 Explanation

 The shareholder of the company sells some part of his investment to increase the cash inflow.
-There can be different objectives the person can have, and hence in order to fulfill those objectives of cash flow, the shareholder sales the part of his investment and the proceeds he gets from this sale of investment is called as homemade dividends.
+There can be different objectives the person can have.
+Hence, to fulfill those cash flow objectives, the shareholder sells part of his investment, and the proceeds he gets from this sale of investment are called homemade dividends.

 Features of Homemade Dividend